Thread Pool Design

 bool stop_{false};

-};This structure is practically the prototype for all C++ thread pools.
-Let's break down its core components and understand what each part does.
+};This structure is the prototype for almost all C++ thread pools.
+Let's break down its core components to understand exactly what each part does.

-workers_ is a group of pre-created std::thread objects, created in a loop inside the constructor, with each thread executing the same worker_loop().
-The number of threads is typically determined by std::thread::hardware_concurrency(), or manually specified based on your task characteristics—if the tasks are CPU-bound, having roughly as many threads as cores is sufficient; having more would actually slow things down due to context switching.
-If the tasks are I/O-bound, you can have a few more, since threads often wait on I/O, leaving CPU time available for other threads.
+workers_ is a collection of pre-allocated std::thread objects, created in a loop within the constructor.
+Each thread executes the same worker_loop().
+The number of threads is typically determined by std::thread::hardware_concurrency(), or manually specified based on your task characteristics.
+For CPU-intensive tasks, matching the thread count to the core count is usually sufficient; adding more threads can actually degrade performance due to context switching overhead.
+For I/O-intensive tasks, we can use a few more threads, since they often wait on I/O, leaving the CPU free to execute other threads.

-mutex_ and cv_ are the core of thread pool synchronization. mutex_ protects the tasks_ queue and the stop_ flag, ensuring only one thread operates on the queue at any given moment. cv_ is used to notify workers: a new task has arrived (notify_one) or it's time to stop (notify_all).
+mutex_ and cv_ are the core of the thread pool synchronization. mutex_ protects the tasks_ queue and the stop_ flag, ensuring that only one thread manipulates the queue at any given moment. cv_ is used to notify workers: that a new task has arrived (notify_one) or that it is time to stop (notify_all).

 The stop_ flag controls the shutdown sequence.
 When the destructor sets stop_ = true and calls notify_all(), all workers are woken up.
-Note that the worker's exit condition is not "exit immediately when stop_ is true," but rather "stop_ is true and the queue is empty"—this guarantees that submitted but not-yet-executed tasks are not dropped.
+Note that the exit condition for a worker is not simply "exit immediately when stop_ is true," but rather "stop_ is true and the queue is empty"—this guarantees that submitted but unexecuted tasks are not discarded.

-Let's verify it works with a simple test:
+We verify that it runs with a simple test code:

 #include <iostream>